coderextreme/ScriptPreprocessor/README.md

 bash build.sh 2>&1 |grep ^See
 ```

-local data files are in src/main/data/*.json  Configure your example folder in src/main/shell/classpath
+local data files are in src/main/data/*.json  Configure your EXAMPLES folder environment in src/main/shell/classpath .

 Look for *.good.js in src/main/spp and src/main/www.web3d.org/spp for good JavaScript conversions from JSON.